 Email remains the killer information and communications technology.
 Email volume shows no sign of diminishing, despite the increasing popularity of collaborative messaging tools.
-There were over 4 billion email users in 2020.
+There were over 330 billion emails sent in 2021.

 Messages are exchanged between hosts using the Simple Mail Transfer Protocol with software programs called mail transfer agents, and delivered to a mail store by programs called mail delivery agents, frequently referred to as email clients.